telliott99/MySwift2/chapter3/array.rst

     cats apples bananas
     >

 A Swift array is a collection of items in a certain order.
 All the items must be of the same type, at least generally.
-Later we will talk about some fancier uses that are allowed because Objective-C ``NSArray`` may consist of objects with different types.
+Later we will talk about some fancier uses that are allowed because Objective-C ``NSArray`` does not enforce type restrictions and so may consist of objects with different types.

 Any Swift array is typed by the type of the objects it contains.
 Above, ``fruits`` is an ``Array<String>``, usually written as ``[String]``.